-Pain management (for painful wounds) is an important part of the Plan of Care (POC) that should be addressed by the PCP.
+Pain management, for painful wounds, is an important part of the Plan of Care (POC) that should be addressed by the PCP.
 Pain can also be an indicator of infection.
 The amount and type of pain experienced needs to be conveyed to the treating physician.
-Pain, regardless of the cause, can be debilitating.
-Addressing pain, should be part of a comprehensive treatment plan for pressure injuries (Jackson et al., 2017).
+Pain, regardless of the cause, can be stressful.
+Addressing pain, should be part of a comprehensive treatment plan for pressure injuries (29) (18).